arsenal942/foxcss/README.md

 ### Who do I talk to about any issue? ###

 * Send me a message and I'll do my best to get back to you: @Nomm_

+### Other notes ###
+* It is extremely important you use the 'reset.css' to ensure an optimal experience.
+I can't vouch for the accuracy of other CSS reset files as I have only used the one provided.